Does Collagen Make You Gain Weight?

 Beyond skin and joints, collagen is essential for overall health too.
 It provides structure to arteries that carry blood from your heart to the rest of your body.
 Without enough collagen, arteries might become weak and fragile, which could lead to more serious health issues.

-In a nutshell, collagen significantly impacts not only how we look but also how we feel.
-It maintains skin elasticity, fuller-looking hair, strong nails, flexible joints, strong bones, a healthy gut, and a whole domino effect of health benefits.
+In a nutshell, collagen can significantly impact not only how we look but also how we feel.
+It helps maintains skin elasticity, fuller-looking hair, strong nails, flexible joints, strong bones, a healthy gut, and a whole domino effect of health benefits.

 How Many Calories Does Collagen Have?